Wildhoney/Switzerland/README.md

 For example, if somebody writes a `<mayan-calendar />` component that works nicely with Mayan dates, wouldn't it be nice if we could use that component wherever, irrespective of our chosen framework and version?
 If there was a `ReactMayanCalendar` that works with React `15.x` then we'd be out of luck if our setup was Ember based &mdash; or React `16.x` based.

-Thankfully by utilising custom elements which are native to the browser, we can write interopable components that can be used **anywhere** &mdash; on their own or in a framework.
+Thankfully by utilising custom elements which are native to the browser, we can write interoperable components that can be used **anywhere** &mdash; on their own or in a framework.
 In addition we inherit other benefits, such as style encapsulation to prevent cross-contamination, and relative loading of CSS documents and associated images.

 ## Getting Started